alexwine36/Portfolio/apps/portfolio/content/projects/marksystems-graphql-v1/index.md

   - Kubernetes
 ---
 # The Problem
-At Abrazo the ERP system being used is called MarkSystems.
-It is an incredibly helpful software that helps with scheduling, accounting and sales.
-The issue we ran into was that the database that is used, Basis, is not well supported.
-As a result this meant the first crack at writing a GraphQL endpoint was not an easy task.
-I had experience using [Prisma](https://www.prisma.io/) and was hoping there was something similar I could do for this project.
+The ERP system used at Abrazo Homes is called MarkSystems.
+This system effectively supports scheduling, accounting and sales.
+However, the relational database used by Marksystems, Basis, was not well supported.
+Due to this, writing a GraphQL endpoint was unnecessarily difficult.
+With experience using [Prisma](https://www.prisma.io/) there was hope to develop something similar.

 # The Solution